Air Berlin CEO quits after Q2 loss

 | FRANKFURT

-FRANKFURT Air Berlin (AB1.DE) founder and chief executive Joachim Hunold quit on Thursday after the low-cost carrier posted a quarterly loss and cut its network in the quest for a first annual profit since 2007.
+FRANKFURT Air Berlin's (AB1.DE) Chief Executive Joachim Hunold quit on Thursday after the carrier posted a quarterly loss and cut its network in the quest for a first annual profit since 2007.

-If the board accepts Hunold's suggestion, Hartmut Mehdorn, the former head of state-owned rail operator Deutsche Bahn DBN.UL, would take over as interim CEO September 1

-Shares in the carrier, Germany's second-biggest airline after Lufthansa (LHAG.DE), briefly turned positive after the announcement, rising as much as 4.4 percent, but traded 3.4 percent lower at 2.47 euros by 1003 GMT (11:03 a.m.
-BST).
+Shares of Air Berlin, Germany's second-biggest airline after Lufthansa (LHAG.DE), turned positive after the announcement, rising as much as 4.4 percent, and were 2.6 percent higher at 2.49 euros by 0917 GMT.

-It said it would focus on profitable routes by cutting more than 1 million seats from capacity, though it does not expect any positive impact on earnings before next year, when it aims to break even.
+The carrier said it would focus on profitable routes by cutting more than 1 million seats from capacity, though it does not expect any positive impact on earnings before next year.

-Between 2006 and 2009, Air Berlin made acquisitions worth about 500 million euros (438 million pounds) and ordered dozens of planes as Hunold strove to super-size the carrier, a vision that hit a brick wall during the economic crisis.

-Hunold launched Air Berlin in 1991 and took it public in 2006.
-From record levels of over 20 euros in 2007, the shares slumped to below 4 euros the following year and have never really recovered.
+Hunold, who is stepping down September 1, recommended that Hartmut Mehdorn, the former CEO of state-owned rail operator Deutsche Bahn, replace him on an interim basis.

-Air Berlin warned that low-cost carriers would suffer disproportionately from the air travel tax levied in Germany since the start of the year.
+Air Berlin warned that low-cost carriers would suffer disproportionately from the tax levied in Germany since the start of the year.

 The tax, which added 44.5 million euros to Air Berlin's costs in the second quarter, comes on top of high fuel costs, political unrest and a drop in traffic caused by the Japanese earthquake and tsunami.